 1. Listen to a really good, uplifting playlist

-Sometimes I forget the power of music and what it can do for my mood.
+Sometimes I forget the power of music and what it can do for my mood, if you can go out for music you will need Hadestown tickets for a night out.
 Generally speaking, when you’re sad it seems logical to listen to sad music, when really you should do the opposite.
 Find & save or create a playlist on your phone of bops that you can always plug into when you’re feeling low.
 Be sure to pick songs that historically put you in a good mood; whether that means upbeat pop songs, Disney soundtracks, gangsta rap or classic rock (or a mix of all?) is up to you!
 I have a playlist on Spotify called “Certified Slaps” that helps me get out of a funk, you can follow it here if you’d like or listen to a preview below:

 2. Plan a social night in.

 When I’m feeling down, I always think that going out and being social will put me in a better mood.
 But lately I’ve felt that I get more joy from planning a night-in with my closest friends, where we can actually talk to each other and dissect what’s going on in each other’s lives versus go out and make small talk with bar strangers.
 Game nights are especially mood-lifting!
 A good round of Cards Against Humanity, What Do You Meme, or my personal favorite, Scattergories, always gets me laughing and feeling better quickly.

 3. Take a group class at the gym